iBManu/Taskpp/README.md

 **Autotask** is a command line program that automates the repetition of various commands through the creation of tasks.
 ### Installation

-You have several installation options.
-You can choose to download the source code and compile it, or you can download the pre-compiled program.
+You have two installation options.
+You can download the source code and compile it, or you can download the pre-compiled program.
 If you download the pre-compiled program, skip to step 5.

 1. Download the cpp file.